 Expertise in catalysis

-Developing and using chemical catalysts that vastly speed up chemical reactions has been a core competence of BASF since the realization of the first large-scale synthesis of ammonia in 1913.
+Developing and using chemical catalysts that vastly speed up chemical reactions has been a core competence of BASF since the first large-scale synthesis of ammonia in 1913.
 Today, catalysis is employed in almost every value chain at BASF.
 Catalysts are required to make more than 90% of our products in an efficient and sustainable way.

-BASF is the global leader in catalyst production for chemical, automotive and refinery applications.
-The know-how to develop, manufacture and employ catalysts for all these different applications is bundled in one research platform, creating significant synergies across the company.
-For example, the same principles applied in mobile emissions catalysts to destroy toxic compounds, such as nitrous oxides, can be used in the cleanup of industrial off-gases from upstream plants.
+BASF is the global leader in catalyst production for adsorbents, chemical processes and refinery applications.
+The know-how to develop, manufacture and employ catalysts for these different applications is bundled in one research platform, creating significant synergies across the company.
+For example, the principles by which carriers and precious metals interact to eliminate impurities in raw materials also apply to emissions catalysts that destroy compounds such as nitrous oxides in the cleanup of industrial off-gases.

 In the future, due to an increasing focus on carbon emissions and waste recycling, even more robust catalysts will be needed to handle the impurities found in, for instance, bio-based raw materials and plastic waste.
 With our broad experience across many chemical value chains, BASF’s catalyst R&D is well equipped to tackle these challenges.

 Despite its complexity, the Production Verbund can respond flexibly to fluctuating demand and changing markets.
-The Verbund Simulator is a proprietary digital tool that helps us optimize the Verbund.
+The Verbund Simulator is a proprietary tool that helps us optimize the Verbund.
 Within the Verbund, each business unit must create value for BASF.
 Therefore, we apply an internal market-based transfer pricing system that avoids cross-subsidization and provides transparency as we actively manage and optimize our value chains.